adisinghstudent/adisinghstudent/README.md

 ### 🚀 About Me

 I'm Adi Singh, a passionate ML developer blending tech, finance, and innovative problem-solving.
 With a love for robotics, AI, and the startup world, I’m constantly experimenting with new ideas and building solutions that push the limits.
-From data-driven projects in finance to hands-on robotics with Arduino, I'm all about creating impactful tech.
+From data-driven projects in finance to hands-on robotics, I'm all about creating impactful tech.

-- **Currently working on:** A social media app and a few ambitious AI-powered ideas 🚀
+- **Currently working on:** HPC Research, Muzero from scratch and a few ambitious AI-powered ideas 🚀
 - **Favorite tools:** React, Python, TypeScript, Firebase, and Arduino.
 - **Hobbies:** Running, scuba diving, and the occasional cozy movie night 🎥
 - **Professional Goal:** Build something game-changing in ML and Robotics while wearing a suit, ideally!